AdroitAnandAI/ML-Algorithms-in-MATLAB/README.md

 ## Regularized logistic regression ##

-Lets implement regularized logistic regression to predict whether microchips from a fabrication plant passes quality assurance (QA).
-During QA, each microchip goes through various tests to ensure it is functioning correctly.
-The product manager of the factory has the test results for some microchips on two different tests.
-From these two tests, we would like to determine whether the microchips should be accepted or rejected.
-To make the decision, we have a dataset of test results on past microchips, from which we can build a logistic regression model.
+Lets implement regularized logistic regression to predict whether microchips from a fabrication plant passes quality assurance (QA), to ensure it is functioning correctly.
+To determine whether the microchips should be accepted or rejected, we have a dataset of test results on past microchips, from which we can build a logistic regression model.

 ### Visualizing the data ###